alexf91/pygqrx/README.md

 # pygqrx
-Python bindings for some Qt widgets used by Gqrx
+Python bindings for some Qt widgets used by Gqrx.